All About Photographers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 147,300 jobs for Photographer in 2016 (in the United States).
+In the United States, there were 147,300 jobs for Photographer in 2016.
 There is little to no growth in job opportunities for Photographer.
-The BLS estimates 10,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,300 job openings in this field each year.

 The states with the most job growth for Photographer are Maryland, Utah, and Colorado.
 Watch out if you plan on working in Indiana, New Jersey, or Kansas.
 These states have the worst job growth for this type of profession.